anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The world is a book, and those who do not travel read only a page.
+Quote: The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it.

-By: Augustine of Hippo
+By: Charlotte Perkins Gilman